Traffickers’ jungle prison camps on the Thai-Malaysian border ‘operating for years’, say Rohingya migrants in Malaysia.

 [This article appeared in Myanmar’s Mizzima Weekly print magazine in 2015 but not online.
 I decided to post it here more than a year later because the Rohingya homeland in northern Rakhine State is once again attracting international media coverage.
 Even Malaysian PM Najib wants to take advantage of the crisis this round.
 The spotlight won’t last long.
 There was another brief international moment in spring 2015 when the overloaded boats were drifting around the Andaman Sea and various governments vowed at a high-profile multinational meeting in Bangkok that the recent arrivals in Indonesia, Malaysia and Thailand would be resettled in third countries within a year.
 In the weeks after, though, I was unable to interest any international media outlets in why thousands of stateless Rohingya risk their lives to reach Malaysia each year or how they live illegally once they get there.
 Fortunately, Mizzima was interested.

 As for that one-year deadline?
 Who knows or cares?
-When it was coming up, I emailed the NGOs and individuals that had appeared last year to have some knowledge and interaction with Rohingya (not to be confused with the much greater number that tweet relentlessly, often spreading baseless rumors, but don’t do anything else).
+When it was coming up in 2016, I emailed the NGOs and individuals who last year appeared to have some knowledge and interaction with Rohingya (not to be confused with the much greater number who tweeted relentlessly, often spreading baseless rumors and phony images, but turned out to be useless as sources).
 Only one person replied.
-She said she heard that the Rohingya that had arrived in northern Sumatra in 2015 had made their way across the Straits of Malacca to Malaysia, but she had no details.
+She said she heard that the Rohingya boat people who had arrived in northern Sumatra in 2015 had made their way across the Straits of Malacca to Malaysia, but she had no details.
+(I’ve since heard that men made that journey, but women and children stayed in Aceh.)
 That movement is interesting because the Acehnese were very welcoming to their fellow Muslims last year; my guess is that the Rohingya wanted to join relatives in Malaysia.
-The trial in Thailand of more than 100 people involved in trafficking Rohingya through Thailand drags on.
-Malaysia has displayed much less interest in prosecuting alleged traffickers, especially police officers, which won’t surprise Rohingya in Malaysia in the least.
+The trial in Thailand of more than 100 people involved in trafficking Rohingya ultimately convicted 62 persons, including an army general, two provincial politicians and many local businessmen.
+Malaysia has displayed much less interest in prosecuting alleged traffickers.
+Twelve police officers were arrested but charges were dropped without a trial in March 2017.
+I know that, while not surprised by that outcome, Rohingya in Malaysia must be especially distressed that no Malaysian immigration officials were charged.
+How difficult would it be to trace the holders of those mysterious Maybank and CIMB accounts where ransom payments were deposited?
+It’s difficult to take the Malaysian government’s expressions of concern for Rohingya welfare too seriously.

-While traffickers’ jungle prisons along the Thai-Malaysian border were first widely exposed by Reuter’s reports published almost two years ago, they have been well known to Rohingya in Myanmar and Malaysia for more than a decade.
+While traffickers’ jungle prisons along the Thai-Malaysian border were first widely exposed by Reuter’s reports published almost two years ago, they were well known to Rohingya in Myanmar and Malaysia for more than a decade.

 Sultan Ahmed bin Ahmed Hussein, the new president of the Rohingya Society of Malaysia (RSM), arrived in Malaysia in 2012 by way of a border jungle prison.
 The 2001 Sittwe University graduate had been working in Rakhine State for GRET, a French non-governmental organization involved in agricultural development.
 After the 2012 communal riots, the French staff left the state and he was interrogated by the police.
 “They wanted money,” he recalled earlier this month.
 “Some of my friends were arrested.
 Some were shot and killed.”
 After he left his home in Buthidaung to stay with friends in Maungdaw, he heard that back home “thirty police had descended on my house, so I knew I had to leave.”
 His wife and four children are still in Myanmar (Burma).

-Beginning with a Thai fishing boat, the cost and route of passage to Butterworth via Thailand were common knowledge in Maungdaw by then: 6,000 Malaysia ringgit (US$2,000) or the equivalent up front, followed by another 6,000 ringgit to be paid into traffickers’ bank accounts once the passengers had arrived somewhere in the vicinity of the Malaysian-Thai border.
+Beginning with a Thai fishing boat, the cost and route of passage to the Malaysian town of Butterworth via Thailand were common knowledge in Maungdaw by then: 6,000 Malaysia ringgit (US$2,000) or the equivalent up front, followed by another 6,000 ringgit to be paid into traffickers’ bank accounts once the passengers had arrived somewhere in the vicinity of the Malaysian-Thai border.

 After Sultan Ahmed’s boat docked at Ranong, Thailand, passengers were taken by pick-up truck to a place somewhere close to the border, perhaps close to the east coast, and then walked to “a fenced-in place in the jungle” where they stayed for six days.
 Outside the fence was a “guard with a large gun.”
 There were no toilets or washing facilities.
 His relatives in Malaysia received a phone call that he had arrived and were given a choice of Maybank and CIMB bank account numbers to deposit another 6,000 ringgit “but no names.
 It’s all based on trust,” he said.
 After traffickers confirmed the deposit, he walked with a group for about an hour through the jungle until they reached a road and a taxi, in which the seats had been ripped out.
 Eleven people squeezed in.
 After arriving at a “nice place” in Butterworth where he could wash and change clothing, his relatives arrived.